leoneila/learning-library/data-management-library/exadata-database-service-on-dedicated-infrastructure-get-started/introduction/introduction.md

 The Diagram outlines the high-level network architecture for Exadata Database Service on Dedicated Infrastructure.

 **The Exadata Database Service on Dedicated Infrastructure** runs on the Exadata hosts, virtualized with **Dom0** for Oracle-managed components and **DomU** for user-managed components.
-Your databases run on one or more virtual machines (VM) hosted on DomU.
-Each Exadata Database Service instance provides two 25 Gbps networks for customer access: (Client and Backup) Each Exadata Database Service instance provides a 1Gbps Cloud Operations network for use by the Oracle Cloud Operation team for Infrastructure maintenance.
+Each Exadata Database Service instance provides two 50 Gbps networks for customer access: (Client and Backup) Each Exadata Database Service instance provides a 1Gbps Cloud Operations network for use by the Oracle Cloud Infrastructure Operation team for Infrastructure maintenance.

 **The Client Network** connects the Exadata database servers to your existing client network and is used for client access to the virtual machines.
 Applications access databases on Exadata Database Service through this network using Single Client Access Name (SCAN) and Oracle Real Application Clusters (Oracle RAC) Virtual IP (VIP) interfaces.